Leptoquark: Overview

 By definition, leptoquarks decay directly into a quark and a lepton or an antilepton.
-Like most of other elementary particles they live for a very short time and are not present in ordinary matter.
+Like most of other elementary particles, they live for a very short time and are not present in ordinary matter.

-However, they might be produced in high energy particle collisions such as in particle colliders or from cosmic rays hitting Earth's atmosphere.
+However, they might be produced in high energy particle collisions such as in particle colliders or from cosmic rays hitting the Earth's atmosphere.

 Like quarks, leptoquarks must carry color and therefore must also interact with gluons.
-This strong interaction of theirs is important for their production in hadron colliders (such as Tevatron or LHC).
+This strong interaction of theirs is important for their production in hadron colliders (such as the Tevatron or LHC).

-Simplified typology (according to electric charge)
+Simplified typology

 Several kinds of leptoquarks, depending on their electric charge, can be considered: